voorhoede/experiment-web-components/source/skate/README.md

 # Skate

-Skate version of the color-picker component.
+Skate version of the hue slider component.

 ## Development